mayors-ic/mayors-ic.github.io/workshops.md

 For instructions on compiling/installing Chapel, see the Chapel [quickstart documentation](https://chapel-lang.org/docs/latest/usingchapel/QUICKSTART.html), specifically the sections on "Using a more full-featured Chapel" and "Using Chapel in multi-locale mode".
-It is also possible to use the Chapel [Docker image](https://hub.docker.com/r/chapel/chapel/) for teaching on student laptops, though multi-locale components will not work.
+It is also possible to use the Chapel [Docker image](https://hub.docker.com/r/chapel/chapel-gasnet/) for teaching on student laptops.
 If you choose to use the Chapel Docker image, make sure students install [Docker](https://www.docker.com/) before the workshop.